Zolgensma: the assessment, treatment process, and after care – FAQs

 These and any rare or very rare side effects are listed in the Zolgensma Patient Information Leaflet.

-Your child’s team will talk with you about possible side effects to look out for and what to do if these occur.
+Your child’s team will talk with you about possible side effects.
+They will tell you what to look out for and what to do if these occur.

 Zolgensma can: